 We can also discuss how to generalise it into a piece of software.

-Please get in touch through any of my linked contacts.
+Please get in touch through any of my linked contacts (icons on top right).
 Iām basically everywhere and tend to answer promptly.